8.

 ❖ Riders who taught me how to play

-made his mark in big air after moguls, and then moved to the backcountry.
+After starting out in moguls, he made a name for himself in big air and then moved to backcountry.

 Hidemitsu Okada

-A regular winner of the top prizes in park contests.
-Combine that skill with outstanding free-running technology.
+is a regular winner of top prizes in park contests, and combines his skills with his outstanding free-running technique.

 *Source: Re-edited from 2017 BRAVOSKI vol.2